mzattera/b2fJ/docs/index.md

 You can improve the library by adding your classes or extending the existing ones; afterwards, the classes need to be compiled and put in a file
 `classes.jar` under `lib` folder.
 The file `build.xml` that you can find in the `src` folder is an Ant script that serves this purpose.

-Install [Apace Ant](http://ant.apache.org/) and use it to run the build.
+Install [Apache Ant](http://ant.apache.org/) and use it to run the build.

 ## Adding native methods